minblock/ogkushcoin/src/leveldb/README.md

 I.e., a random write benchmark goes at approximately 400,000 writes per second.

-Each "fillsync" operation costs much less (0.3 millisecond) than a disk seek (typically 10 milliseconds).
+Each "fillsync" operation costs much less (0.3 millisecond) than a disk seek (tyogkushally 10 milliseconds).
 We suspect that this is because the hard disk itself is buffering the update in its memory and responding before the data has been written to the platter.
 This may or may not be safe based on whether or not the hard disk has enough